The Day Black Sabbath Fired Ozzy Osbourne

-It was a stunning decision, one that hit Osbourne like a ton of bricks, as he recalled in his book, ‘I Am Ozzy.’
-“We were doing some rehearsals in L.A., and I was loaded, but then I was loaded all the time,” he remembered.
-“It was obvious that Bill [Ward] had been sent by the others, because he wasn’t exactly the firing type.”
-Ozzy continued, “I can’t remember exactly what he said to me … but the gist was that Tony [Iommi] thought I was a pissed, coked-up loser and a waste of time for everyone concerned.
+It was a stunning decision, one that hit Osbourne like a ton of bricks.
+“We were doing some rehearsals in L.A., and I was loaded, but then I was loaded all the time,” Osbourne recalled in his book, I Am Ozzy.
+“It was obvious that Bill [Ward] had been sent by the others, because he wasn’t exactly the firing type.
+I can’t remember exactly what he said to me … but the gist was that Tony [Iommi] thought I was a pissed, coked-up loser and a waste of time for everyone concerned."

-In his own book, ‘Iron Man,’ Iommi defended himself by writing, “Ozzy seems to think it was me who pushed it, but I was only speaking on behalf of the band and trying to get the thing going.
-Somebody had to make a move, somebody had to do something otherwise we’d still be there now and we’d all be out of it.
+Iommi defended himself in his own memoir, Iron Man: “Ozzy seems to think it was me who pushed it, but I was only speaking on behalf of the band and trying to get the thing going.
+Somebody had to make a move.
+Somebody had to do something, otherwise we’d still be there now and we’d all be out of it.
 So that was it.”

-Black Sabbath tapped a fellow named Ronnie James Dio to take over on vocals and together they made one of the group’s biggest and most well regarded records, ‘Heaven and Hell.’
-Osbourne — in one of the most unexpected rebounds in rock history — discovered a hotshot L.A. guitar player named Randy Rhoads on the way to crafting an incredibly successful solo career.
+Black Sabbath tapped Ronnie James Dio to take over on vocals, and together they made one of the group’s biggest and most well regarded records, Heaven and Hell.
+In one of the most unexpected rebounds in rock history, Osbourne discovered a hotshot L.A. guitar player named Randy Rhoads on the way to crafting an incredibly successful solo career.

 In the '80s, he'd dwarf the popularity of the band who fired him, despite still struggling with his addictions.
 An increasingly rapid series of lineup changes ultimately left Black Sabbath in comparatively poor commercial standing.